 In this programme, he goes head to head with Mehdi Hasan on the myth or reality of global warming - is concern about global warming alarmist nonsense?

 "If I’m wrong, we’ll know it in 50 years and can then do something," says Lindzen.

 Yet not all of the opinionated audience agree, and there is robust debate at the Oxford Union.

 Joining our discussion are: Myles Allen, a professor of Geosystem Science in the School of Geography and the Environment, University of Oxford and head of the Climate Dynamics Group in the University's Department of Physics.
-His research focuses on how human and natural influences on climate contribute to observed climate change and risks of extreme weather and in quantifying their implications for long-range climate forecasts; Mark Lynas, a British author, journalist and environmental activist who focuses on climate change.
+His research focuses on how human and natural influences on climate contribute to observed climate change and risks of extreme weather forecasts; Mark Lynas, a British author, journalist and environmental activist who focuses on climate change.
 He is a contributor to New Statesman, Ecologist, Granta and Geographical magazines, The Guardian and The Observer newspapers in the UK; and David Rose, an award-winning investigative journalist, columnist and author.